mikouzdev/jkl-review-app/README.md

 - Search input filters list dynamically
 - Case-insensitive search allowed

 ### 3. As a user, I want to register and login with my Google account, to have my account be more secure.
+**Acceptance Criteria**
+- A button to register/login with google account.